goldenguy00/MiscFixes/Release/README.md

 # Misc Fixes

 - Added additional child locator entries to the Hud.
 These are difficult to find normally because they have no identifiable component attached.

+> - "UpperRightCluster"
+> - "BottomRightCluster"
+> - "UpperLeftCluster"
+> - "BottomCenterCluster"
+> - "LeftCluster"
+> - "RightCluster"
-> - UpperLeftCluster
+> - "NotificationArea"
-> - NotificationArea
+> - "ScoreboardPanel"
-> - SkillIconContainer
+> - "SkillDisplayRoot"
-> - BuffDisplayRoot
+> - "BuffDisplayRoot"
-> - InventoryContainer
+> - "InventoryDisplayRoot"

 - Fixed 9 seperate possible NREs in CharacterBody_HandleDisableAllSkillsDebuff
 - Fixes NRE when masterless bodies level up (TryGiveFreeUnlockWhenLevelUp)